Educating Refugee and Immigrant Students

 Appropriate for: teachers, professional staff, principals, bus drivers, after-school program leaders, etc.

 Participants will receive feedback from the course facilitator.
 Start the course anytime.

 Receive an emailed proof of completion from Refugee Center Online acknowledging that you have completed the course and quizzes.

 Comprehensive course: Educating Refugee and Immigrant Students

 A comprehensive professional development course to help you gain expertise in working with newcomer students.
 Once you finish, you can submit an official proof of completion to your own district for CEUs.
-This class is also available for graduate credits through Portland State University for additional fees.

 Includes information on refugee cultures and resettlement, strategies for cross-cultural communication, classroom applications, and responding to effects of trauma.

 Participants will reflect on and apply their learning.
 Instructors guide students and provide relevant and timely feedback.

 An online professional development course on Educating Refugee and Immigrant Students.

 Take the introduction class or the comprehensive, full-length format.